 - Ruminating and not being able to move beyond the issue

 - Developing a nervous habit like nail biting

 There are effective approaches to help reduce anxiety that can provide lasting benefits beyond just sports.
 And it's important to remember that not all anxiety is disruptive.

 "While there can be negative aspects of anxiety, channeling it to become positive energy can actually enhance performance," she says.

-To help teens learn to manage anxiety during sports performance, Mirgain is offering a two-part educational session, Managing Sports Anxiety: Sports Psychology Group to Improve Athletic Performance in July focused on mind body techniques, peak performance and cognitive behavioral aspects.
+To help teens learn to manage anxiety during sports performance, Mirgain is offering a two-part educational session, Managing Sports Anxiety: Sport Psychology Group to Improve Athletic Performance in July focused on mind body techniques, peak performance and cognitive behavioral aspects.
 Participants will learn to recognize the signs and symptoms of performance anxiety, and ways to cope with them.
 Learn how to register for the session